 Scientific study of the outbreak, spread and prevention of communicable diseases among certain populations, such as infants and senior citizens, is at the heart of a Ph.D. program in epidemiology.
 Students attend lectures while gaining valuable laboratory experience.
 Programs are intended for recent graduates of a master's degree program or working professionals looking for further education specifically in epidemiology.

-- Other Requirements: Letters of recommendation, transcripts of previously completed coursework, and standardized test scores may be needed
+Applicants to these programs need a master's degree in epidemiology or related field.
+Letters of recommendation, transcripts of previously completed coursework, and standardized test scores may be needed as well.

 Doctoral programs allow for advanced study exclusively in the area of epidemiology or related topics.
 Common course topics include: